xdevplatform/search-tweets-ruby/README.md

     -w, --write WRITE                'files', 'standard-out' (or 'so' or 'standard'), 'store' (database) -o, --outbox OUTBOX              Optional.
 Triggers the generation of files and where to write them.
     -z, --zip                        Optional.
 If writing files, compress the files with gzip.
     -l, --look                       "Look before you leap..."
-Triggers the return of counts only.
+Trigger the return of counts only.
     -d, --duration DURATION          The 'bucket size' for counts, minute, hour (default), or day -m, --max MAXRESULTS             Specify the maximum amount of data results.
 10 to 500, defaults to 100.
+    -x, --exit EXIT                  Specify the maximum amount of requests to make.
+"Exit app after this many requests."
     -h, --help                       Display this screen.

 ```